workframers/artemis/doc/05_the_network_chain.md

 # The Network Chain

+All Artemis queries require a client and all clients require a network chain.
+Here's what a network chain is and how you use it.

-Artemis implements a chain of steps that let you configure your network requests.
+When you call `query!` or `mutate!`, Artemis uses a chain of steps that let you configure your network requests.
 We call it a "network chain", and it's made up of one or more "network steps".

 A network step represents some action between calling `query!` or `mutate!` and sending the request to your GraphQL server.
 For example, a network step might send the request via an HTTP client or WebSocket connection, or it could do something like log the request to the console or add an auth token.

 ## Creating a Network Chain